lydiadunning/qr-code-component-main/README.md

 ### Continued development

-I named this element and many things in it a variation of 'qr code', which certainly can't be good naming practices.
+I named this element and many things in it a variation of 'qr code', not great.
 Maybe I'll make a change eventually.
 The element itself should retain the name, with the image becoming something like 'qrCodeImage'.

 I don't think I'll keep working with Lit, unless I have some compelling reason.
 I wish the class definitions were more abstract, which ultimately comes down to my preference for high level languages and building objects with factory functions.
 If I ever change my mind, I could use something similar to the factory pattern to create lit elements.

+After uploading this to Frontend Mentor, the site displays a warning that my html should have one main landmark.
+This seems irrelevant to what I'm doing here, because I'm using index.html like a plate to serve my element on, and the qr-card would fall within a landmark like main, header, or nav if it was part of a site.
+I would agree that this element wouldn't be accessible, and a quick search didn't turn up much about practical methods for increasing the accessibility of Lit elements.

 ## Author